DimJimbo/Particle-Sim/README.md

 + Due to the use of euler integration, and possibly due to some specifics in collision handling, a collection of bodies that are touching will, *inevitably*, start gaining momentum, and the whole collection will start spinning faster and faster, until it breaks apart, which is quite unrealistic
-+ While care has been put into being able to support lots of bodies simultaniously, an average laptop could support only up to 700 bodies while still running at 60fps.
++ While care has been put into being able to support lots of bodies simultaneously, an average laptop could support only up to 700 bodies while still running at 60fps.
 + No friction, no heat
 + There is no UI, nor any actual graphics, just circles.